 In 2017, Stippler spent a season driving an Audi R8 LMS for several teams.
 He joined Mucke Motorsport in the ADAC GT Masters and ISR team in the Blancpain GT Series, scoring no wins or podiums.
 On the other side, he was driving for Phoenix Racing in the VLN Endurance Series, again winning SP9 GT3 class title.

-Stippler's most notable race in 2017 was the Race of Legends as a part of the Audi Sport TT Cup support programme.
+Stippler's most notable success in 2017 was the Race of Legends as a part of the Audi Sport TT Cup support programme.
 He won a race, beating some active racers (Lucas di Grassi, Marcel Fassler) and many racing legends such are Tom Kristensen, Emanuele Piro, Dindo Capello or Hans-Joachim Stuck.

 During his long career, Stippler also participated in many other championships (STCC, ADAC GT Masters, Rolex Sports Car Series) and renowned races like 24 Hours of Daytona, Dubai 24h and Bathurst 12 Hours.
 He also was the winner of 24 hours Le Mans Classic and winner of Goodwood Revival.